rooklift/halite2_rush_theory/README.md

-My bot is pretty ordinary in many ways, but in one way it's special: I spent a lot of effort on the 1v1 rush code.
+My [Halite 2 bot](https://github.com/fohristiwhirl/gohalite2) is pretty ordinary in many ways, but in one way it's special: I spent a lot of effort on the 1v1 rush code.

 # Theory: 6 Ship Battles